 To pursue an injury accident claim against another driver, your injuries must be significant, life-threatening, or permanent.
 Alternatively, if you lost a digit, limb, or organ, or if you lost the use of some part of your body, you likely have legal standing to pursue additional damages.
 Our team can work to help you prove the severity of your injuries and the number of damages you qualify to recover.

 Call for Legal Help with Your Car Accident Case

 If you sustained crash-related injuries—even if you were driving someone else’s vehicle—you still need appropriate medical treatment.
 If you are struggling to get your injuries and lost wages covered, the car accident lawyers at the Law Firm of Anidjar & Levine can help.

 Contact us for a no-cost case consultation today.
 We can explain your legal options and help you figure out the best way to get coverage for your damages.
-You can reach us any time at 800-747-3733 to talk directly with a Florida car accident lawyer.
+You can reach us any time at (954) 525-0050 to talk to our team about working with a Florida car accident lawyer.

 We want to put our knowledge, experience, and resources to work for you.SPEAK TO AN ATTORNEY NOW